 There are several sources of funding for the NRA and its related entities.
-An evaluation of the NRA's state tax filings between 2005 and 2014, show that membership fees alone accounted for an average revenue of US\$125 million annually.69 The remainder of its funding comes from contributions and grants from individuals, organizations and corporations, including gun manufacturers.70 According to research by the Violence Policy Center, the gun industry, namely manufacturers and dealers, donated between US\$19.3 million and US\$60.2 million to the NRA between 2005 and 2013.71 campaigns.74 The NRA-PAC or NRA-PVF was established in 1977 to "ensure pro-Second Amendment lawmakers are elected to office".
-The NRA Civil Rights Defense Fund provides pro-bono legal work on cases related to Second Amendment rights.75 The NRA Freedom Action Foundation is "dedicated to providing non-partisan Second Amendment education to all American Citizens".76 Their "Trigger the Vote" program is a "voter registration effort to ensure gun owners across the country are registered to vote".77 NRA Media Outreach works by targeting "strategic audiences to energize and activate the grassroots power of the public on Second Amendment issues".78
+An evaluation of the NRA's state tax filings between 2005 and 2014 show that membership fees alone accounted for an average revenue of US\$125 million annually.
+69 The remainder of its funding comes from contributions and grants from individuals, organizations and corporations, including gun manufacturers.
+70 According to research by the Violence Policy Center, the gun industry, namely manufacturers and dealers, donated between US\$19.3 million and US\$60.2 million to the NRA between 2005 and 2013.71

-According to the NRA, they have a membership of nearly five million individuals.72 The NRA is composed of several organization and entities, including the NRA Institute for Legislative Action (NRA-ILA), the NRA Political Action Committee (NRA-PAC or NRA-PVF), the NRA Freedom Action Foundation and NRA Media Outreach.73
+According to the NRA, they have a membership of nearly five million individuals.72 The NRA is composed of several organizations and entities, including the NRA Institute for Legislative Action

+(NRA-ILA), the NRA Political Action Committee (NRA-PAC or NRA-PVF), the NRA Freedom Action Foundation and NRA Media Outreach.73